First Time Home Buyer Programs in Chicago, Illinois

 GSE’s work with local lenders to offer mortgage options for low to moderate-income families.

-Lenders have the ability to offer down payments as low as 3% of the purchase price.
+Lenders can offer down payments as low as 3% of the purchase price.

 How does it work, exactly?

-Well, GSE’s buy mortgages from lenders and either save purchased mortgage in their portfolios, or package loans into mortgage-backed securities (MBS) that could be sold.
+Well, GSEs buy mortgages from lenders and either save purchased mortgages in their portfolio or package loans into mortgage-backed securities (MBS) that can be sold.